 - Event Communication- Develop and edit event marketing materials, including invitations, programs, agendas, websites and online presence, and onsite collateral that capture and communicate The Heritage Foundation’s mission.

 - Event Evaluation – Advise stakeholders in using their resources more effectively and setting future strategy by conducting after action reviews, compiling post event reports, and survey results.

-- Event Budget & Expenses – Submit personal purchasing card expense reports, process invoices, produce event revenue and expense reports, exercise budget discipline by making cost-effective decisions and carefully monitoring expenses throughout the planning process to adhere to established budgets, and determine new and innovative ways to reduce event costs.
+- Event Budget & Expenses – Submit personal purchasing card expense reports, process invoices, and produce event revenue and expense reports.
+Exercise budget discipline by making cost-effective decisions and carefully monitoring expenses throughout the planning process to adhere to established budgets, and determine new and innovative ways to reduce event costs.